lucasmbrute2/author-api/README.md

 /listByID

 You are able to list all users from entire app and from your Gallery.
-It must be fixed later, altough any rlly sensitive data is leaking with data.
+It must be fixed later, altough any rlly sensitive data is leaking with that.

 ![image](https://user-images.githubusercontent.com/68877260/221591159-0218316f-7b08-408b-9bcb-e9c06bf80b99.png)

+# Improvements and extensions

+* We must implement a rate limiter and debounce to prevent alot of requests
+* Tests E2E would be really good
+* Find a better way to instance Redis
+* Observation -> sentry or any other tool
+* Create a admin ROLE